easedup/acv9/curriculum/science/year-3.md

 ## Achievement Standards

-In Year 3 students explore the value of grouping and classifying objects and events based on similarities and differences.
-In classifying things as living or non-living they begin to recognise that classifications are not always easy to define or apply.
-Students contrast patterns of growth and change in living things; compare characteristics of soils, rocks and minerals; and classify states of matter.
-They learn that key processes such as heat transfer can cause predictable change in simple systems.
-They recognise that change is described and measured in terms of differences over time and begin to quantify their observations to enable comparison.
-They learn more-sophisticated ways of identifying and representing relationships, including the use of tables and graphs to identify patterns and relationships.
-They appreciate that science involves conducting fair tests to answer questions or test predictions, and that scientific explanations are based on data.

-Inquiry questions can help excite students’ curiosity and challenge their thinking.
-Following are examples of inquiry questions that could be used to prompt discussion and exploration:

-*   Do plants, birds and frogs grow up too?
-*   Is soil alive?
-*   Is jelly a liquid or a solid?
-*   Why is a spoon hot in soup and cold in ice cream?
-*   Can you do science without a fair test?
+By the end of Year 3 students classify and compare living and non-living things and different life cycles.
+They describe the observable properties of soils, rocks and minerals and describe their importance as resources.
+They identify sources of heat energy and examples of heat transfer and explain changes in the temperature of objects.
+They classify solids and liquids based on observable properties and describe how to cause a change of state.
+They describe how people use data to develop explanations.
+They identify solutions that use scientific explanations.

+Students pose questions to explore patterns and relationships and make predictions based on observations.
+They use scaffolds to plan safe investigations and fair tests.
+They use familiar classroom instruments to make measurements.
+They organise data and information using provided scaffolds and identify patterns and relationships.
+They compare their findings with those of others, explain how they kept their investigation fair, identify further questions and draw conclusions.
+They communicate ideas and findings for an identified purpose, including using scientific vocabulary when appropriate.